-Because our markets are constantly changing, the success of our business depends in large part upon the continuing contributions of our senior management.
-Specifically, continued growth and success largely depend on the managerial and technical skills of our founder, President and Chief Executive Officer, Ms. Monica Iancu, and other members of our senior management.
-Because the demand for highly qualified senior personnel exceeds the supply of this type of personnel, it will be difficult to replace members of our management if one or more of them were to leave us.
+The success of our business depends in large part upon the continuing contributions of our senior management, specifically on the managerial and technical skills of our founder, President and Chief Executive Officer, Ms. Monica Iancu, and other members of our senior management.
 If either Ms. Iancu or other members of the senior management team are unable or unwilling to continue their employment with us, our business may be harmed.

-If we are unable to adequately protect our intellectual property or become subject to a claim of infringement, our business may be materially adversely affected.
+If we become subject to a claim of intellectual property infringement, our business may be materially adversely affected.